Position: Adopt Constraints Over Fixed Penalties in Deep Learning: Experimental Details

-To illustrate the tunability advantages of constrained approaches over the penalized approach, we replicate the bisection search experiment from Figure~5(b), Appendix~E of \citet{gallego2022controlled}.
+To illustrate the tuning burden of the penalized approach versus constrained methods, we replicate the bisection search experiment from Figure~5(b), Appendix~E of \citet{gallego2022controlled}.
 We use their MNIST classification setup with an MLP (300–100 hidden units), as shown in \cref{fig:sparsity}.
-To achieve 50\% global sparsity, we perform a log-scale bisection search over penalty coefficients.
-The corresponding results, including model training accuracy, are reported in \cref{table:sparse} in \cref{app:sparsity_results}.
+To achieve 50\% global sparsity, we perform a log-scale bisection search over the penalty coefficient $c$.
+The corresponding results, including training accuracy, are reported in \cref{table:sparse} in Appendix \ref{app:sparsity_results}.

-Akin to \citet{gallego2022controlled}, we set the temperature of the stochastic gate distribution to $2/3$ and use a stretching interval of $[-0.1, 1.1]$.
-The droprate init is set to $0.01$, resulting in a fully dense model at the start of training.
-We use Adam \citep{kingma2015adam} with a step-size of $0.001$ for optimizing both the model and gate parameters.
-Training is performed for $150$ epochs with a batch size of $256$.
+Following \citet{gallego2022controlled}, we set the temperature of the stochastic gate distribution to $2/3$ and use a stretching interval of $[-0.1, 1.1]$.
+The initial droprate is set to $0.01$, yielding a fully dense model at the start of training.
+We use Adam \citep{kingma2015adam} with a step-size of $0.001$ to optimize both the model and gate parameters, and train for $150$ epochs with a batch size of $256$.